eLearning Rate Guide

 |7500-9000||50-60||0.11 = $1000||0.17 = $1550||0.34 = $3000|

-Like any product or service, prices slide downward with greater volume, loyalty, and exclusivity and scale upward with more difficult material, larger audiences, greater profiles.
+Like any product or service, eLearning voice over rates may slide downward with greater volume, loyalty, and exclusivity agreements, and may scale upward with more difficult material, larger audiences, greater profiles.

-Many factors weigh in on whether a narrator charges more or less.
+Many factors weigh in on whether a voice over narrator rate is higher or lower.
 Here are some value-added components to consider.
 If your narrator is charging the Rolls Royce Rate, they should offer all these factors as part of their regular service package.
-If you opt for an eLearning voiceover narrator from the bargain pricing, these factors may be lacking.
+If you opt for an eLearning voiceover narrator from the bargain pricing, many of these factors may be lacking.
 Buyer beware.

-- Efficient – Do they get it right the first time?
+- Efficient – Do they get your narration right the first time?
 Or, 98% of it right the first time?
-Numerous back and forth with pickups that didn’t come from your client are annoying and waste your time.
+Numerous back and forth communication with style notes, changes or pickups that didn’t come from your client are annoying and waste your valuable time.

 - Talent – Do they make your project sound as good as it looks?
 Does it capture your attention?
 Keep you interested?
+Will it help you meet your goals of information retention or behavior change?
 Is the narration as good as the other plugins, content and coolness factors you’ve built in?

 Some narrators offer discounts on projects.
 Here are a few common rebates:

-- Pickups – Every narrator has specific details in terms of their pricing on pickups.
-For example, free (reasonable) pickups within the first 48 hours after delivery and $10 a line with a $50 minimum thereafter.
+- Pickups – Every narrator has specific service details in terms of their pricing on pickups.
+For example, Kim offers free (reasonable) pickups within the first 48 hours after delivery and $10 a line with a $50 minimum thereafter.

 - Regular Turn-Arounds – How long does your narrator take to get your project back to you?
 Good ones offer 24-48 hour turn arounds on most projects.

 - Rush Fees – If you need it right away – like within 2 hours – can your narrator do that?
-This service may be for an extra 20% – 50% rush fee.
+This service may come with an extra 20% – 50% rush fee.

 - File splitting – Is file labelling & splitting including in your narrator’s price?
 Some offer this service built-in, some charge $1 per file.

 - Editing – The large majority of voiceover narrators include editing in their pricing.
-If you don’t need it edited, many will offer a discount.
+Tell them if you don’t need it edited.
+Many will offer a discount.

 - Usage – Most training usage is considered internal, but some is public facing.
-Prices may be higher for public facing eLearning.
+Prices may be higher for public facing eLearning programs, especially for high profile organizations or companies.

-- Session Fee – If you want to be present on the line while the narrator is recording this is an option.
+- Session Fee – If you want to be present on the phone or Skype line while the narrator is recording this is an option.
 Usually narrators offer free editing OR a free live directed session.
 If you want both, you generally have to pay for one.
-The going rate for a 1 hour session is about $100.
+The going rate for a 1 hour session is about $150.